JereKuusela/valheim-expand_world_data/README.md

 - maxAltitude (default: `1000` meters): Maximum terrain altitude.
 - minOceanDepth (default: `0` meters): Minimum ocean depth (interpolated from zone corners so slightly different from `minAltitude`).
 - maxOceanDepth (default: `0` meters): Maximum ocean depth (interpolated from zone corners so slightly different from `maxAltitude`).
+- minDistance (default: `0.0` of world radius): Minimum distance from the world center.
+- maxDistance (default: `1.0` of world radius): Maximum distance from the world center.
+- centerX (default: `0.0`): Custom center point for the distance check.
+- centerY (default: `0.0`): Custom center point for the distance check.
 - minVegetation (default: `0`): Minimum vegetation mask (random value from 0.0 to 1.0, only used in Ashlands and Mistlands biome).
 - maxVegetation (default: `0`): Maximum vegetation mask (random value from 0.0 to 1.0, only used in Ashlands and Mistlands biome).
 - surroundCheckVegetation (default: `false`): If enabled, the vegetation is placed near higher vegetation mask.